 - Access to all school buildings is completely restricted at this time.
-If it is an emergency, please email the school principal or firstname.lastname@example.org.
+If it is an emergency, please email the school principal or email@example.com.
 You will have access to schools after the closure period has ended.
-The Ministry of Education has informed school boards that they can work with their local public health service on procedures for safe access to personal items in schools.
-A plan for building access by families is being developed.
-We will provide more information as soon as plans are finalized.
+We have work with local public health on procedures for safe access to personal items in schools.
+You can find details on all school websites, and here.

 - We know that school yards are important green spaces in many communities, however, school yards are closed.
 Play structures are not disinfected and, as a result, may not a safe place for children to play.

 - Education Quality and Accountability Office assessments are cancelled for the 2019-20 school year, including the graduation requirement for the Ontario Secondary School Literacy Test for students graduating in the 2019-20 school year.